phsl-ofc/Lepus/README.md

   -mq MARKOV_QUANTITY, --markov-quantity MARKOV_QUANTITY
                         max quantity of markov results per candidate length [default is 5]
+  --portscan            scan resolved public IP addresses for open ports -p PORTS, --ports PORTS
+                        set of ports to be used by the portscan module [default is medium]
+  --takeover            check identified hosts for potential subdomain take-
+                        overs
+  --front               check identified hosts for potentially frontable
+                        domains
   -f, --flush           purge all records of the specified domain from the
                         database
   -v, --version         show program's version number and exit